ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-why-people-get-bored.markdown

 #### "The game is TOO IN-DEPTH."

-This happens then the **game's systems are either too large or too obscure to understand** in a reasonable period of time.
+This happens when the **game's systems are either too large or too obscure to understand** in a reasonable period of time.

 This isn't the game's fault.
 A large amount of in-depth systems provide the player with tons of stuff to learn.
 The problem comes from the player.
 Our brains love to learn, but at a reasonable pace.
 You wouldn't give someone who doesn't know anything about math a calculus book.
 You should start from the base up.
 First you teach them to add and substract, then multiply and divide, then fractions and algebra, and so on.